 1. OUT!
 PetCare Go Here Potty Training Spray

-OUT!
-PetCare Go Here Potty Training Spray stands out for its straightforward, safe formula that works both indoors and outdoors.
-It's ideal for families looking for an easy-to-use solution that fits seamlessly into daily routines, whether you're training a puppy or reinforcing habits with an older dog.
+The OUT!
+PetCare Go Here Potty Training Spray stands out for its straightforward, no-fuss application and versatility indoors and outdoors.
+It's especially suitable for families looking for a safe, natural solution that can be used on training pads or outside on lawns.

-- Dual indoor/outdoor use: Works on training pads, lawns, and more for flexible training
+- Dual indoor/outdoor formula: Works on pads, grass, or other surfaces for flexible training

-- Natural, pet-safe ingredients: No harmful chemicals, safe for pets and family
+- Natural, pet-safe ingredients: No harsh chemicals, safe for pets and families

 - Works indoors and outdoors